matthewtquinn1/aoc-2025/README.md

 - Day Two: Factor in a bit of trust that these are doable.
 - Day Three: Part one 15 minutes, part two...1 day!
 Way over complicated it.
 - Day Four: Experimenting with "ugly but it works".
 Much quicker results!
+- Day Five: Thought we had our easiest one yet, until...